guiwitz/imagequantification101/README.md

 ### Create ZIDAS2024 Environment
 Downlaod this GitHub repository:
 ![download_zip](./git-download-zip.png)
+1. Make sure that you have the zidas-2024 branch selected.
-1. Click on the green `Code` button.
+2. Click on the green `Code` button.
-2. Click on `Download ZIP`.
+3. Click on `Download ZIP`.
-3. Unpack the downloaded ZIP file.
+4. Unpack the downloaded ZIP file.

 From inside your open terminal or Minifroge Prompt change into the unpacked directory.
-If you extracted the setup material in your `Downloads` directory you would now change to `Downloads/imagequantification101-main`.
+If you extracted the setup material in your `Downloads` directory you would now change to `Downloads/imagequantification101-zidas-2024`.

-__Windows:__ `dir Downloads/imagequantification101-main`
+__Windows:__ `dir Downloads/imagequantification101-zidas-2024`

-__MacOS/Linux:__ `cd Downloads/imagequantification101-main`
+__MacOS/Linux:__ `cd Downloads/imagequantification101-zidas-2024`

 Now we can create the environment with conda from the `zidas2024_env.yaml` file.
 Run the following command:
 ```commandline